Skeleton-Ship/Choicelab/README.md

 You can use any text editor you want; you don't need Xcode.

+Install dependencies with `yarn install`, then run `yarn keygen` to generate a key for updates.
+(It's recommended that you leave the password field blank.)

 ## Development

 Once you're in the repo, run: